What We Do

 If there is sufficient interest (at least 6 people) we run an RYA Level 2 training course in November.
 The RYA level 2 is a sailor’s basic driving license.
 Over two Sundays it consolidates the skills learnt on Level 1 and pushes them further.
 On completion of an RYA Level 2 course a sailor will be able to rig most basic dinghies and sail competently and confidently in moderate conditions.

 We also run general sailing and racing sessions, encouraging people to race because that is the surest way of them steadily increasing their dinghy sailing skills.
-The sessions are advertised on the Programme page and by email – as are RYA Training courses.
+The sessions are advertised by email – as are RYA Training courses.
 If you have not registered with us (or joined the Club), use the form in the Contact Us section to indicate your interest.

 How Much Does It All Cost?